Boulders Beach - Penguins

 - October - November 08:00 - 18:30

-- February - August: Breeding season with most penguins at the beach.
+February - August: Mating and breeding season with most penguins at the beach; peak March to May

-- September - October: Penguins foraging at sea for the moulting season.
-Fewer penguins at the beach.
+September - October: Penguins foraging at sea for the moulting season.
+Fewer penguins are at the beach.

-- November - December: Moulting season, means losing all feathers and getting new ones.
-It lasts for a couple of weeks.
-At this time they don't have the capability to stay warm in the cold sea.
+November - December: Moulting season, means losing their waterproof plumage -getting new feathers.
+It lasts for roughly three weeks.
+At this time, penguins don't have the capability to stay warm in the cold sea.
+The stay either at the beach or hide in the bush.

 Most pleasant weather from October-March.
 Day temps are always above 20°C. Rain showers can occur but on a couple of days only.
 During winter it’s much quieter but also colder.
 There is often a light breeze or even strong wind.
 Be prepared and bring a windbreaker.